john-cd/rust_howto/src/categories/development-tools_cargo-plugins/index.md

 [![cat-development-tools][cat-development-tools-badge]][cat-development-tools]  [![cat-cargo-plugins][cat-cargo-plugins-badge]][cat-cargo-plugins]

-[Cargo Generate][cargo-generate-crates-io]⮳ is a developer tool to help you get up and running quickly with a new Rust project by leveraging a pre-existing git repository as a template.
+[Cargo Generate][c-cargo-generate-crates-io]⮳ is a developer tool to help you get up and running quickly with a new Rust project by leveraging a pre-existing git repository as a template.

 {{#include refs.incl.md}}
 {{#include ../../refs/link-refs.md}}